BEFORE DOWNLOADING AN APPLICATION, PLEASE READ THESE FREQUENTLY ASKED QUESTIONS AND APPLICATION INSTRUCTIONS.

 HOW WILL I BE NOTIFIED IF I WAS SELECTED?

 Due to the high volume of applications we receive, we can not acknowledge receipt of your application.
-Please use a mailing method with tracking for this purpose, but DO NOT USE CERTIFIED MAIL or anything requiring a signature.
-We are not responsible for returned items due to insufficient postage.
+Please use a mailing method with tracking for this purpose, but DO NOT USE CERTIFIED OR REGISTERED MAIL or anything requiring a signature.
+We are not responsible for returned items due to insufficient postage or items that were not received by the deadline because they required a signature.
 If you are selected as a scholarship recipient, you will be notified through the email address on your application no later than May 31st.
 Please check your spam and junk mail folders to make sure your notification doesn’t get lost!

 WHAT DO I DO IF I RECEIVE A SCHOLARSHIP?